NetCrafters/nc-webhook-seed/README.md

 ## Watchers

-Grunt will watch for changes in nc-webhook-seed the following folders:
+Grunt will watch for file changes in nc-webhook-seed in the following folders:

 * images
 * javascript